j-berg-au/BOUNDLESS/content/Notes.md

 - Write rules on the Bag, Artefacts, and Consumables
 	- Bag: Can claim any item (within reason).
 May make certain rolls possible, grant a Boon on a check, or increase Reward on a check.
 	- Recommend the GM gives out one artefact per player per quest
-	- Weapon that makes you invisble on hit
+	- Weapon that makes you invisible on hit
 	- Consumables can be bought during downtime, crafted, or found on quests as loot.
 		- Temporarily upgraded weapons.
 Sharpened.
 Etc.
 		- Potions, poisons, etc